 Reward Them For Their Support

-Once you have settled into your new office it is now time to thank all your staff or their support with your office relocation by rewarding them in some way.
+Once you have settled into your new office, it is time to thank all your staff or their support with your office relocation by rewarding them in some way.
 This can take any form you wish but ideas include gift vouchers, an extra day of paid leave, a night out on you, or even a one-off bonus in their next monthly salary.